-Snowboarding isn’t the most complicated sport in the world, but it does take determination and persistence to get through those first few days of being on your bum more than you’re on your feet.
+It isn’t the most complicated sport in the world, but learning to Snowboard does take determination and persistence to get through those first few days of being on your bum more than you’re on your feet.
 Once you have that eureka moment though, you won’t look back.

 If you’ve decided this is the year for your first snowboarding holiday, but you’ve not yet strapped into a pair of bindings, there’s a few things you need to consider.
-Most importantly, how and where you’re going to learn, and where your first holiday is going to be.
+Most importantly, where is the best place to learn to snowboard.

 If you want to arrive in resort knowing the basics – how to carry your snowboard, how to put it on and how not to place your board on the snow so you end up tumbling down the mountain after it – it’s a good idea to get yourself some lessons before you go.
 Rather than spending the first days of your holiday learning how to stand up, you can do that in the UK and spend your holiday getting out and exploring the mountain.